 Skipper Leo Bouzaid 2015 to 2016

-Skipper Neil Gillard 2016 to current
+Skipper Neil Gillard 2016 to 2024

-Rainbow II was designed by Olin J Stephens II of Sparkman and Stephens design office to meet the RORC rule.
+Rainbow II is arguably the most iconic name in New Zeland's proud yacht racing history.
+She was designed by Olin J Stephens II of Sparkman and Stephens design office to meet the RORC rule.
 She was built of single skin splined kauri in 1966 by Max Carter for Chris Bouzaid who very successfully campaigned her on the one ton cup circuit which took New Zealand yachting to the global stage.
-Rainbow II is currently on public display at Heritage Landing, Silo Park, Auckland.
+The one ton cup win was considered so important by the media that the story featured on the front page of the papers alongside the story of the first "Man on the Moon" which occured on the same day.

 Words from Chris Bouzaid